MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 After completing this lab, you will be able to:

-- Design an ASP.NET MVC 5 web application that meets a set of functional requirements.
+- Design an ASP.NET MVC Core web application that meets a set of functional requirements.
 - Record the design in an accurate, precise, and informative manner.

 #### Lab Setup

-Estimated Time: **40 minutes**
+Estimated Time: **60 minutes**

 ### Exercise 1: Planning Model Classes